 Constitution Day became a national observance in 2004, when Senator Robert Byrd passed a bill designating September 17 as the day for citizens to commemorate the signing in 1787 of the U.S. Constitution and to learn more about our founding document.
 Senator Byrd once said, “Our ideals of freedom, set forth and realized in our Constitution, are our greatest export to the world.”
 He added the Constitution Day clause to his 2004 federal spending bill because he believed that all citizens should know about their rights as outlined in the Constitution.

-PSU is proud to acknowledge how the events of September 17th have shaped and continue to shape our country’s history.
-You can learn more about Constitution Day at the following link:
+PSU is proud to acknowledge how the Constitution has shaped and continues to shape our country’s history.

 On Friday, September 17, Plymouth State University will join Franklin Pierce University to bring a talk by Andru Volinsky, Franklin Pierce’s first Civic Scholar-in-Residence, to PSU.
 Volinsky, a long-time social justice advocate, was the lead lawyer in the 1997 Claremont School Funding case, which established the right to an adequate state-funded public education in NH.
 He has served as counsel to NH’s secretary of state, as a board member and counsel to the NH chapter of the ACLU, and was elected to two terms on the Executive Council of the state of NH.

 The PSU community is invited to attend a livestream of Mr. Volinsky’s Constitution Day talk on Can the Constitution(s) Save the American Dream?, which will focus on the separate but unequal school funding systems in the US.

 Please join us in Merrill Place A on Friday, September 17, for the livestream.
 The talk will start promptly at 11:00 a.m.
 PSU attendees will have the opportunity to participate in a Q&A following the talk.
 Refreshments will be served.